RyanLevey/RyanLevey2.github.io/_posts/2018-04-12-coffeeanalysis.md

 # Step 2: Cleaning/Manipulating the Data

-Since the two data sets have a common feature of the date, it is possible to utilize it for our index in order to better organize & align the two data sets.
+In order to analyze the two data frames, the two need to be aligned (aka: indexed) to provide better organization and transparency.
+Essentially, indexing the two data frames results in organizing the two data frames by a common feature (in this case dates).

-However, as seen above, the dates are not in order.
-In order to counter this, the pd.to_datetime function was used to convert the "date" column to the datetime format (so python can understand) and ordered by .sort_values function.
-This way, All the dates are in order.
-Please note the same code was used for the weather_1 dataset as well.
+As seen above, the date feature (column) for both data frames are not organized in any order.
+In order to organize the two, the pd.to_datetime function was used to convert the dates into datetime format and ordered by the .sort_values function.

 ```python
     retail['date'] = pd.to_datetime(retail['date'])